Used by 2,678+ happy customers

 How to Verify a CBI Agent in Grenada

-The most reliable way to confirm whether a CBI agent is authorized is to check Grenada’s official agent directory.
+The most reliable way to confirm whether a CBI agent is authorised is to check Grenada’s official agent directory.

 The Investment Migration Agency of Grenada publishes a public list of all licensed local agents and registered marketing agents.

 The government updates this list, making it the most reliable source for verification.
-To begin, navigate to the authorized agents section of the official website.
+To begin, navigate to the authorised agents section of the official website.

 Every legitimate representative will appear by name and usually by company, and the information should match exactly what the agent has shared with you.